omriharel/deej/README.md

 ### Hardware

+### Arduino boards

 - The sliders are connected to 5 (or as many as you like) analog pins on an Arduino Nano/Uno board.
 They're powered from the board's 5V output (see schematic)
 - The board connects via a USB cable to the PC
+- For more advanced users, if you have a Wi-Fi enabled board like an ESP8266 or an ESP32 you can also control deej through a network connection

 #### Schematic